abhihn/server-setup/cookbooks/qd-hs/README.md

 Create a cookbook
 -----------------

-$ knife cookbook create qd-hs-1
+$ knife cookbook create qd-hs

 Upload the cookbook to chef server
 ----------------------------------

-$ knife cookbook upload qd-hs-1
+$ knife cookbook upload qd-hs

-here qd-hs-1 in the cookbook name
+here qd-hs in the cookbook name

 Add cookbook to run list of a node
 ----------------------------------

-$ knife node run_list add nov-24 qd-hs-1
+$ knife node run_list add nov-24 qd-hs

 here nov-24 is the node name and qd-hs-1 in the cookbook name